auth0/node-auth0/v4_MIGRATION_GUIDE.md

 });
 ```

-If you are on Node 16, or you don't want to read the whole file into memory, you can use a library like [fetch-blob](https://github.com/node-fetch/fetch-blob).
+If you don't want to read the whole file into memory, you can use a library like [fetch-blob](https://github.com/node-fetch/fetch-blob).

 ```js
 import { fileFrom } from 'fetch-blob/from.js';